msoto5/cs42_coRSAir/README.md

 ```

 ## Usage
-1. Create a public and a private key vulnerable to a Wienner Attack with [generador_clave_wiener.py](https://github.com/msoto5/cs42_coRSAir#other-program)
+1. Create a public and a private key vulnerable to a Wiener Attack with [generador_clave_wiener.py](https://github.com/msoto5/cs42_coRSAir#other-program)
 2. Compile coRSAir.c with the follwing instruction:
 ```
 gcc -o coRSAir coRSAir.c -lssl -lcrypto -lm